Build 01 / Governed Marketing Localisation

 Storage and retrieval

-GitHub stores source, output, QA reports, prompts, and rules.
-Later retrieval can reuse approved phrases and rejected terms before each run.
+GitHub stores source, output, QA reports, prompts, and rules so approved phrases and language preferences can be reused later.

 Source asset registered